 - All graduate students must demonstrate satisfactory performance on the departmental statistics placement exam prior to enrolling in PSY 670A.
 Before the beginning of the Fall semester, all students will be sent information for review purposes detailing the concepts and statistical content sampled by the exam.

 An essential component of graduate training in Applied Psychology is an internship experience, which provides students with an opportunity to apply their classroom training in an actual field setting and gain new skills.
-The Internship Coordinator (619.594.3755) works closely with students during the internship search process by assisting with resume preparation and providing contacts in local businesses and human service organizations.
-Parallel to this effort students work on developing leads for possible internships.
+The Internship Coordinator (contact 594-5359) works with students throughout the internship process, initially by providing leads, position openings, and contacts in local organizations.
+The Internship Coordinator also helps put a site agreement in place with new internship sites.
+After the internship is over, students and supervisors send the Internship Coordinator performance and site review documentation.
+Parallel to this effort, students work on developing leads for possible internships.
 After companies have been identified, students work with the Internship Coordinator to take the steps necessary to secure an interview.
-Once the student is placed, the Coordinator follows-up with students and internship sites to assess progress.

-There are two criteria to be met for an opportunity to meet the requirements of an internship: 1) it must be related to the student’s degree objectives, and 2) the site supervisor needs to be a specialist in organizational development, human resources, industrial/organizational psychology or organizational behavior.
+There are two criteria for an opportunity to meet the requirements of an internship: 1) it must be related to the student’s degree objectives, and 2) the site supervisor needs to be a specialist in program evaluation, organizational development, human resources, industrial/organizational psychology, or organizational behavior.
 Interns work with other psychologists and practitioners in the field, while working under the direct supervision of an internship site supervisor.
-Students in both emphases are required to work a minimum of 300 hours in an approved internship site to earn 6 units of credit (two 3 unit 791 or 792 courses).
-The internship can be completed entirely during the summer or students can work part-time (15-20 hours per week) for two semesters.
+Students in both emphases are required to work a minimum of 300 hours in an approved internship site to earn 6 units of credit (usually two 3-unit 791 or 792 courses).
+The internship is typically completed during the summer months.
 For more details regarding the internship process refer to the Student Internship Guide.

 All Master’s students are required to complete and present a thesis, involving the design of an original empirical study, data collection, analysis, and a write-up of the study hypotheses and findings.
 The thesis must fulfill the requirements of the Graduate School, described in the Graduate Bulletin.
 Students work closely with a Thesis Committee Chair to develop an original empirical project, which is evaluated and approved by a committee chosen by the student and his/her advisor.
 Students work independently during all aspects of the thesis, including design, data collection, analysis, and write-up.
 A final report is written by the student, approved by the Thesis Committee, and submitted to the Graduate School for credit towards the Master’s degree.